Lee Nak-yon: 2020 Democratic Party of Korea leadership election

-COVID-19 Response
+COVID-19 Pandemic Response

-He relaunched the Covid-19 committee to support the government's efforts to contain the virus and prepare for "post-Covid-19 era."
+He relaunched the COVID-19 committee to support the government's efforts to contain the virus and prepare for "post-Covid-19 era."
 With President Moon praising the relationship between the government and the ruling party "fantastic," they quickly concluded long-debated issue of secondary COVID-19 relief fund that it should be given to those who are more severely impacted by the pandemic not to all people, which was strongly argued by Gyeonggi Provincial Governor Lee Jae-myung, another presidential contender of his party.
 The "Covid-19 committee" was merged with "K New Deal committee" which was also installed to support government's efforts to revitalise the economy and boost its transition into digital and green society.

 Reforming the Party

 Supreme Council and Cabinet

 He appointed senior posts of his party including two remaining members of its Supreme Council he can appoint.
 Designation of 24-years-old Park Seong-min as one of Supreme Council members surprised many.
 He also created four spokesperson posts for specific issues - youth, security, economy and international affairs.